romainfrancez/string/README.md

 grunt test
 ```

-### Push requests
+### Pull requests
-All push requests must run this command with no error or warning.
+All pull requests must run this command with no error or warning.
 ```shell
 grunt
 ```